-To provide more than 16 groups, NFSv3 uses Active Directory (AD) as an LDAP server for the extended groups feature.
-Kerberized NFSv4.1 uses AD as an LDAP and Kerberos server.
+To provide more than 16 groups, NFSv3 uses Active Directory as an LDAP server for the extended groups feature.
+Kerberized NFSv4.1 uses Active Directory as an LDAP and Kerberos server.

-Make sure that you've configured the AD connection settings.
-A machine account is created in the organizational unit (OU) that is specified in the AD connection settings.
-The settings are used by the LDAP client to authenticate with your AD.
+Make sure that you've configured the Active Directory connection settings.
+A machine account is created in the organizational unit that is specified in the Active Directory connection settings.
+The settings are used by the LDAP client to authenticate with your Active Directory.

-- LDAP signing is supported and enabled if requested by your AD domain controller.
+LDAP signing is supported and enabled if requested by your Active Directory domain controller.

 The following table describes the time to live (TTL) settings for the LDAP cache.
 You must wait until the cache is refreshed before trying to access a file or directory through the client.
 Otherwise, an access denied or permission denied message appears on the client.
 After the TTL timeout period, entries age out so that stale entries don't linger.
 To help avoid performance issues because of LDAP queries for objects that might not exist, the negative TTL value is where a failed lookup resides.